10 Best Life Insurance Companies in Oregon

 Key Terms

 According to the Center for Disease Control and Prevention (CDC), the average life expectancy in Oregon is approximately 78.8 years which aligns with the national average life expectancy, which is currently around 79.05 years in the United States.
-Over the past few years, the leading causes of death in Oregon have been cancer, heart disease, and accidents.
-The homicide rate in Oregon is around 3.8 homicides per 100,000 residents, which is lower than the national average of 7.5.
+Over the past few years, the leading causes of death in Oregon have been cancer, heart disease, and cancer.
+The homicide rate in Oregon is about 3.8 homicides per 100,000 residents, which is lower than the national average of 7.5.

 Show Me Life Insurance Companies